It’s the first day of 2020. I decided to start this year with a bang of new year’s energy.

 Today’s Afternoon milonga Cheek to Cheek and the site of Day 3 of Sasha’s 2020 Challenge 31 Days of Asking Men to Dance.
 Go to Sasha’s blog to see how it’s going inviting men to dance at sashacagen.com #tango #women #men #gender #genero #codes #breakingcodes #feminism #dancing #fun

 So how did it go?
-I entered the milonga and saw a familiar face of a sweet guy from La Plata.
+I saw a familiar face, a sweet dancer Max from La Plata.
 La Plata is about an hour south of Buenos Aires.
-The dancers from La Plata are often good (and passionate, they drive a long time to get to the milonga).
-I greeted him with a kiss on the cheek which is probably not what I would have done if it were not for the 31 Days of Asking Men to Dance Challenge.
-This whole challenge of asking men to dance is making me more outgoing and less timido in general.
-After I changed my shoes he invited me with a cabeceo, but I really believe that my being more friendly and warm with the kiss paved the way for the invitation.
-I can’t claim I invited him, but I do think I helped make the invitation happen by being friendlier than I often am.
-(Not because I don’t want to be friendly, but I can be kind of shy and inward!
-Especially if I am feeling insecure.)
+I greeted him with a kiss on the cheek which is probably not what I would have done if it were not for the Challenge.
+Asking men to dance is making me more outgoing and less timido in general.
+After I changed my shoes he invited me with a cabeceo, but I really believe that my being friendlier with the kiss paved the way for the invitation.

-What happened after?
-My friend Jorge showed up.
-Jorge is a taxi dancer in the Solo Chica Tango Adventure so he’s part of our team.
-If you come along on a Solo Chica Tango Adventure you might dance with him too.
-(You can read Jorge’s bio here.)
-I can’t claim to have gone out of my comfort zone to invite him either since we have danced many times, but I can say, I asked him “Bailas?” at exactly the same time he said to me, “Bailamos.”
-It seems like “Bailamos” (“Let’s dance”) is a much more normal thing to say to a friend and “Bailas?” (“Do you dance?”) makes more sense to say to someone new.
-I’m still working out this verbal invitation language since I have spent most of my tango career following the rules of showing my interest with a mirada (look of desire) and not words.
+Then my friend Jorge showed up.
+Jorge is part of my Solo Chica Tango Adventure team.
+If you come to Buenos Aires as part of our program you might dance with him too.
+I asked Jorge “Bailas?” just as he said “Bailamos.”
+It seems like “Bailamos” (“Let’s dance”) is a much more normal thing to say to a friend.
+“Bailas?” (“Do you dance?”) makes more sense to say to someone new.
+I’m still working out this verbal invitation language since I have spent most of my tango career following the rules of showing my interest with a mirada (look of desire).

-I’m only on day three, which is technically day two.
 I am getting more and better tandas than I would have been dancing otherwise.
-Going into the milonga with the intention of asking at least one man to dance is definitely working.
+Going to the milonga with the intention of asking at least one man to dance is definitely working.
 I’m feeling more present, less passive.
 No rejections so far, but I’m sure that will change when I ask more people.
-I have only asked 9 men so far!
-What’s going to happen at a traditional milonga when I ask a man?
-I don’t know.

 Practica: La Maria, an afternoon practica

 I must admit after two “nos” I felt tired.
-I almost invited a man that I have danced with a couple times, but who is a bit inconsistent in his desire to dance with me, I didn’t have much left in the way of strength to take another no. Three “nos” may be the limit of what my ego can take.
+Three “nos” may be the limit of what my ego can take.